 And when you’re growing your own food, you’re always harvesting and consuming fresh food.
 Unlike store bought groceries that sometimes sit in your refrigerator for days until they become too unappealing to eat any longer, homegrown food is harvested when you’re ready to consume it.
 That means that the food you consume will always be at its peak freshness, and it will provide you with its peak nutritional value as well.

 Getting started with hydroponics and indoor gardening can be expensive, but the savings associated with growing fresh, healthy, clean food year after year are even more significant.
-The iHarvest® can grow more than 30 heads of romaine lettuce per month, on average.
-Multiple that by 12 months, and you’ve found a way to calculate your yearly potential savings from growing food in the iHarvest®.
-Use other combinations of fruits and vegetables that can be grown in the iHarvest to personalize your financial savings estimates.
+The iHarvest® can grow more than 30-60 heads of romaine lettuce per month, on average.
+The uHarvest® can grow 12-18 heads of romaine lettuce per month, on average.
+Multiple those by 12 months, and you’ve found a way to calculate your yearly potential savings from growing food in the iHarvest® and uHarvest®.
+Use other combinations of fruits and vegetables that can be grown to personalize your financial savings estimates.

 By the way, did you know that in 2022 fresh fruit costs 10% more than it did a year ago, and fresh vegetables cost nearly 6% more than they did last year?
 These days, food inflation is one more way that you can save when you grow your food at home.